The dreaded CARS passages make many MCAT students run in fear. Just how are you supposed to make sense of huge walls of confusing text?

 Jack Westin is an MCAT prep expert who runs a popular course focused on the Critical Analysis and Reasoning (CARS) section of the MCAT.

 As a former premed who took the MCAT himself, he has been tutoring CARS for over 10 years.
 In that time he’s logged thousands of hours of teaching and tutored thousands of students.

-Through this experience, Jack developed his own strategy for guiding students through the MCAT and helping maximize their score.
+Through this experience, Jack developed his own strategy for guiding students through the MCAT and helping maximize their scores.

-All this is detailed on the official Jack Westin website’s FAQ section.
+All this is detailed in the official Jack Westin website’s FAQ section.